Groscheri/virtual-exhibitions/README_HM2.md

 #### Task 1

 Create different agents in this order to test communication scenario:
-1. Create a CuratorAgent called "cucu" without any argument CuratorAgent will start listening to TourGuide & Profiler agents (info requests)
+1. Create a CuratorAgent called "cucu" without any arguments CuratorAgent will start listening to TourGuide & Profiler agents (info requests)

-2. Create a TourGuideAgent called "toto" without any argument TourGuideAgent will start listening to Profiler agent (build tour requests)
+2. Create a TourGuideAgent called "toto" without any arguments TourGuideAgent will start listening to Profiler agent (build tour requests)

-3. Create a ProfilerAgent called "pro" without any argument Wait at least 2 seconds, the ProfilerAgent will wake up and send a "build tour" request to TourGuideAgent.
+3. Create a ProfilerAgent called "pro" without any arguments Wait at least 2 seconds, the ProfilerAgent will wake up and send a "build tour" request to TourGuideAgent.
 Then, the TourGuide agent will make an info request to CuratorAgent in order to get information about artifacts in the virtual